 Part of our success came from advertising to let people know about our furniture and great low prices.
 We ran lots ads and we sold millions of dollars from a quonset hut and that old church in Chugiak.
 I also learned how to find good deals for my customers and that customers know a good deal when they see it.

-Then I opened furniture stores in Anchorage, Sterling, Fairbanks and Wasilla and for years I was the “Furniture King”.
+Then I opened furniture stores in Anchorage, Sterling, Fairbanks and Wasilla and for years I was the “Furniture King.”
 I guess it went to my head, I spent too much and I tried to be a real estate mogul.
-When things went wrong in 1988, I gave up everything we had worked for to see that every creditor was paid.
-The business went to an employee and I left Alaska with little more than when I'd arrived.
+Things went wrong in 1988 and I gave up everything we had worked for to see that our creditor’s were paid.
+The business went to an employee and I left Alaska with little more than when I’d arrived.

 After I left Alaska I opened a high-end furniture store and a mid-range one in Washington State.
 After ten years of hard work I realized that I couldn’t bring great values to the furniture business, but I could offer tremendous values in mattresses.
 That’s when the idea for the Mattress Ranch came to me.
 We opened a little store on Callow Avenue in Bremerton, then a bigger one down the street, and then an even bigger one further down the street.
 Each year was bigger than the last.
 We opened lots of locations and though not all of them were successful I learned what worked and what didn’t.

 In 2004 I went back to Alaska and opened a small store in midtown Anchorage.
 We did more business than I ever imagined.
 Within a year we expanded from a store front to the whole building then added locations in Wasilla, Soldotna and Fairbanks.
-Our Mattress Ranch stores in Port Orchard and Silverdale still provide Washington's Kitsap County with a good night's sleep at great prices and more recently we added a store in Lakewood, Pierce County and Chehalis in Lewis County.
+Our Mattress Ranch store in Port Orchard still provides Washington’s Kitsap County with a good night’s sleep at great prices and now we have stores in Lacey, Aberdeen, Parkland, Tacoma & Puyallup as well.